17 Easy Onigiri Recipes (No Nori Seaweed!)

 Your Questions Answered

-The popular fillings are salmon, tuna, Umeboshi (pickled plum), Katsuobushi (bonito flakes), tarako (cod roe), and Kombu (seaweed).
-There are tons of variations on what to put in, but it’s usually some pickles, seasoned seaweed, fish, and seafood.
+The popular fillings are salmon, tuna, umeboshi (pickled plum), katsuobushi (bonito flakes), tarako (cod roe), and kombu (seaweed).
 Since the rice is simple, so intensely flavored ingredients go very well.

-Onigiri is often eaten on the go or while traveling, so most people eat it cold or at room temperature.
-Many people say that it tastes better when it’s cold.
-But, of course, this is a personal preference, so some people like to eat it warm.
-You can reheat it in a microwave.
+Onigiri is often enjoyed on the go or while traveling, so it’s typically eaten cold or at room temperature.
+Many people even prefer it that way!
+But it all comes down to personal preference—if you like it warm, you can always reheat it in the microwave.

-Yes.
-Like a sandwich, you can grab and eat it with your hands.
-Onigiri is a super simple dish and the perfect food on the go.
+Yes!
+Just like a sandwich, you can grab onigiri and eat it with your hands.
+It’s a simple, fuss-free meal and perfect for eating on the go.

 Why is the onigiri triangle?